-Question: I keep hearing about conscious compassionate breakups.
-Is it possible to peacefully part ways with someone you used to date, be married to, be friends with, or work with?
+Reader Question: I want to break up with the man I've been dating and keep hearing about conscious compassionate breakups.
+Is it really possible to peacefully part ways with someone you've cared about?

 Which would you prefer?
 The drama of a painful vengeful breakup full of blame, accusations, and destruction?
 Or a peaceful cordial (whether or not you stay friends) ending to something that was once meaningful to you both?

-My guess is the latter, even if you believe your ex is hell-bent on making things awful.
+My guess is the latter, even in cases where you believe your ex is hell-bent on making things awful.
 Decline to play that game and begin by focusing on what you personally want and on healing yourself.
-While you can hold compassion for the other person, keep in mind you are setting them free to work out their own issues, preferences, healings, and solutions.
+Have compassion for the other person, but keep in mind you are setting them free to move on, work out their own issues, preferences, healings, and solutions, and find love for themselves.
 This is officially all about you.

 Whether you are contemplating a breakup now or remembering the ones in your past, chances are words like “heartbroken,” “shattered,” “angry,” “sad,” or “betrayed” come to mind first.
 What you are really feeling is the re-opening of your own old wounds.
 They’ve been down there festering and this ending has brought them back to the surface to hurt again.

 We all carry core wounds and we all go through life unconsciously looking for ways to heal those wounds.
 Once you accept that, it’s just a short step to understanding that we often enter relationships looking for that healing, even if it appears otherwise on the surface.
-(Seeking that core wound healing is also one of the reasons we seem to create the same relationships over and over.)
-We feel complete with this new person without understanding that we were already whole and that what we really wanted was someone to complement us, not complete or heal us.
+(Seeking that core wound healing is also one of the reasons we create the same relationships over and over.)
+We feel complete with this new person for a while without understanding that we were already whole.
+What we really wanted was someone to complement us, not complete or heal us.

-It’s almost inevitable, perhaps even necessary, that relationships built on seeking completion will eventually fizzle, feeling suffocating, out-of-step, or annoying as we grow through whatever attracted us in the beginning.
-They may last happily a long time, but are not likely to last a lifetime.
+Relationships based on fixing something eventually make us feel broken.
+It’s almost inevitable, perhaps even necessary, that relationships built on seeking completion fizzle.
+We end up feeling suffocated, out-of-step, or annoyed as we grow through whatever attracted us in the beginning.
+These relationships may last a long time, but are not likely to be satisfying for a lifetime.

 Sometimes even wonderful, heart-centered relationships are only with us for a season even if the original intent was “till death do us part.”
 As humans, we are constantly growing and evolving, consciously or unconsciously, and it is possible to grow apart.
 In some cases, it is possible to reconnect with the love and rekindle the relationship.
 In others, it is time to lovingly move on.
 Losing a relationship we believed to be forever, whether it was your idea or your ex’s, can cause deep grief.
 Treasuring the love will help you navigate the loss peacefully.